breach/thrust/README.md

 Thrust will be powering the next versions of [Breach](http://breach.cc)

 To better understand what Thrust can do, check out **JankyBrowser** by
 @morganrallen.
-The browser that fits in a [Gist](https://gist.github.com/morganrallen/f07f59802884bcdcad4a)
+The cross-platform browser that fits in a [Gist](https://gist.github.com/morganrallen/f07f59802884bcdcad4a)
 ```
 npm install -g \